ibbles/LearningUnreal/Lumen.md

 - Ambient occlusion.
 - Reflections.

+Enabled from [[Project Settings]] > Engine > Rendering:
+- Set Global Illumination > Dynamic Global Illumination Method to Lumen.
+- Set Reflections > Reflection Method to Lumen.

 Since Lumen is a dynamic lighting model, all [[Light Source|Light Sources]] should have their [[Mobility]] set to Movable.

-To ensure that all lighting is using Lumen and that no costly [[Baked Lighting|Light Baking]] happens enable [[Project Settings]] > Engine > Rendering > Misc Lighting > Allow Static Lighting.
+To ensure that all lighting is using Lumen and that no costly [[Baked Lighting|Light Baking]] happens set [[Project Settings]] > Engine > Rendering > Misc Lighting > Allow Static Lighting to false.

 A [[Light Source]] may have a Indirect Lighting Intensity setting in the Details panel.
 This setting controls how much that light source contribute to the global illumination around objects directly illuminated by the light source.

-Enabled from [[Project Settings]] > Engine > Rendering:
-- Set Global Illumination > Dynamic Global Illumination Method to Lumen.
-- Set Reflections > Reflection Method to Lumen.

 # Requirements